Inflectra/rapise-documentation/docs/Guide/com_testing_support.md

 ## Purpose

 Microsoft's **Component Object Model** (COM) is a standard for communication between separately engineered software components ([source](http://www.microsoft.com/com/default.mspx)).
 Any object with a COM interface can be created and used remotely.

 ## Usage

 ## Creating a COM Object

 You can create a COM object using Windows' **ActiveXObject** class.
-Once the object is created, method invocation is the same as with any other object in your program.
+Once the object is created, you can invoke its methods just as you would with any other object in your program.
 The methods available will depend on the object's COM interface.
 The following example shows how to create an instance of the Word application and open a file.

 ```javascript
 var doc = new ActiveXObject("Word.Application");